 Yes, you can wear that Christmas sweater.
-Here’s how style plays a role in your sustainable holidays without leaving a carbon footprint.
+Here’s how style plays a role in your sustainable holidays without leaving a huge carbon footprint.

 The holiday season is always the perfect time to get dressed up, put in the extra effort and make sure you look party-ready at all times.
 But is it possible to get party-ready while sticking to your sustainable lifestyle?
 Sure, it adds a bit of challenge into the mix, but it doesn’t mean it’s not possible.

-New research from Berlin’s Hot Or Cool Institute, a sustainability-focused think tank, found that the average consumer should only purchase five new garments per year in order to meet Paris Agreement goal of limiting global warming to 1.5°C. In a location with four seasons, they say a person only needs an average of 85 garments total.
+Recent research from Berlin’s Hot Or Cool Institute, a sustainability-focused think tank, found that the average consumer should only purchase five new garments per year in order to meet Paris Agreement goal of limiting global warming to 1.5°C. In a location with four seasons, they say a person only needs an average of 85 garments total.

 “We’re consuming more and more fashion at cheaper prices, and with a shorter [usage] time per item—nd it doesn’t add up in terms of climate,” Lewis Akenji, managing director at the institute and the report’s fellow lead author, said in a statement.